Roseinfire/HtmlS/README.md

 # Learn more
 ### About safety
-Your page build with hsccript, not hscript build width your page. `This is a law.` <br>
+Your page built with hscript, not hscript built with your page. `This is a law.` <br>
 If your page build from local file, it stays local.
 Your page is public when hosted on public domain.<br>
 Keep in mind, that hscript will not take responsibility if you publish confidicial information on the public server.<br>
 When connect external scripts (include this one) you give it access to all your page.<br>